 THIRD-PARTY COMPLAINTS MECHANISM

-Our third-party complaints mechanism provides a confidential channel for affected individuals, advocacy groups, and organizations to report human rights and environmental concerns linked to adidas' operations, products, or services.
+Our third-party complaints mechanism provides a confidential channel for anyone, including affected individuals, advocacy groups, and organizations to report human rights and environmental concerns linked to adidas' operations, products, or services.
 We are committed to transparency and report annually on the number and status of third-party complaints received, actions taken, and resolutions.
 Most cases originate from trade unions, labor groups, and human rights organizations.
 Explore our Third Party Reports in our Reports Archive.

 See how we handle third-party complaints